DBueno1464/cerebros/README.md

 ## Usage

-Select 'Login/Sign Up' from the navbar.
+1. Select [Sign Up/Login] from the navbar.

-To 'Sign Up' enter a username, email address and password.
+   - To Sign Up as afirst time user, select [Sign Up] and enter a username, email address and password.
 Click 'Submit'.

-To 'Login' enter your email and password.
-Click 'Submit'.
+   - To Login, select [Login] and enter your email and password.Click 'Submit'.

-Select 'Search For Games/Movies' from the navbar.
-In the 'Search for a movie' search box, type any move you would like to search for.
+2. Select [Search for Movies] from the navbar.
+   - In the 'Search for a movie' search box, type any move you would like to search for.
 Press 'Submit Search' button.
 Results will then be displayed.